 An to nyinga Omin Onang’o (My name is Brother of Onang’o)

 To say omin is to say brother of.
 Otieno’s laughter annoyed me.
 So I decided to scold him.
 “Inyiero ang’o, nyathi ma piere dongo ni.
 What are you laughing at, you big ass kid?”

-“Ng’ong ne,” Lumumba urged me.
+“Ng’ong ne,” Otieno urged me.
 “Give him a rude eye rebuke.”

 I made a rude face, pulled down my lower eyelids.
 “Ng’ooo.”

-Magak shrugged and said, “Something bad is going to happen here.
+Magak leaned his head close and spoke, like a whisper.
+“Something bad is going to happen here.
+Ne achwanyo acham.
 I hit my left toe on a rock.”
 And I knew at that second, that instant, that trouble was in the offing here in Russia.
 My father, unbeknownst to them, had made similar predictions.
 Certainly not anything bad, worse.
-As Magak said, in that fine South Nyanza accent that sounded to me like the deep gabble of Bantus learning to speak DhoLuo, that were such a novelty for us down
+As Magak said, in that bad South Nyanza accent that sounded to me like the deep gabble of Bantus learning to speak DhoLuo, that were such a novelty for us down

 here in Kisumu, “We need to leave this place.
+Sani sani.
 Now.”